 Game Monitors play an important role in making Small-Sided Soccer work.
 The most important job of Game Monitors is to keep the game moving quickly.
 The vast majority of a Game Monitor’s actions are re-starting the game after the ball has gone out of play or after a goal.

-This Guide presents the rules and guidelines used in both the 3v3 (Under 6) and 5v5 (Under 7 and Under 8) formats.
-Issues requiring clarification or amendment to these rules should be referred to the Alameda Soccer Club’s Small-Sided Soccer Coordinator.
+This Guide presents the rules and guidelines used in both the 3v3 (U6) and 5v5 (U7 and U8) formats.
+Issues requiring clarification or amendment to these rules should be referred to the Alameda Soccer Club’s U6, U7 or U8 Coordinators.